Coolbob134/Project_Cosmic/Cosmic/levels.md

 | WAIT_EMPTY    | 9             | N             | N             | N             | N             | Waits until all enemies are cleared from the screen. |
 | COUNTDOWN     | 100           | N             | N             | N             | N             | Not to be used in level file.
 Indicates that DELAY_TIMER is > 0 (The game is counting down to execute the next event)|

+### HIGH SCORE

+The high score (event 42) is and exception to the normal event syntax.
+It uses X_coord as a counter to store the high score.
+It must be positioned in the first line of the level file.

 ## LEVEL PROGRESSION

 Level names play a role in how levels are progressed.
 They must be named with a trailing number indicating the level number, preceded by an underscore (`_`).
 Levels start indexing at 1.